The beginning is always today.

-You become healthier and bolder, feeling empowered, achieving your dreams and creating the life you want.
+You become healthier and bolder, feeling empowered, achieving your dreams and hopes and creating the life you want.

-Depending on the challenge and the level of your commitment and abilities, you can change the length of the challenge.
+Depending on personal challenges and the level of your commitment and abilities, you can change the length of the challenge.

 Or lump a couple of challenge ideas into one!